 Hawksford is proud to sponsor this entrepreneurial competition and help Rachel unlock the potential of her idea.

-The global competition, which is organised in partnership with the International Women's Academy, invites team of up to 6 people, aged 11-18, to deisgn sporting venue for their local area using a derelict of brownfield site.
+The global competition, which is organised in partnership with the International Women's Academy, invites teams of up to six aged 11-18, to design a sporting venue for their local area using a derelict or brownfield site.

-Applications for the global compeittion are now being accepted, and the closing date for entries is Tuesday 23 June.
+Applications for the global competition are now being accepted, and the closing date for entries is Tuesday 23 June.
 Each member of the winning team will receive an iPad mini 3.

-For more information please visit the website for the competition http://www.iwa-building-the-future.com/global-competition.html or the competiton's facebook page.
+For more information please visit the competition's facebook page.

 Back to top